Whether you’re working for a business online or creating one of your own, there are a lot of things that you need to know about file transfers.

 This is the standard method that’s used for transmitting data between an FTP client and server.
 With it, you can create a username and password so you can regulate user access.

-Although the link between the client and server is secure, the data transmission isn’t since the information that’s sent via FTP standards isn’t encrypted.
+Although the link between the FTP clients and server is secure, the data transmission isn’t since the information that’s sent via FTP standards isn’t encrypted.

 This places it at risk of being intercepted by malicious third parties.
-For this reason, other secure protocols were developed.
+For this reason, another secure FTP protocol was developed to help FTP clients.

-This is the secure version of FTP.
+This is the secure version of file transfer protocol.
 With it, you have an additional level to your FTP server and website.
-Therefore data is protected while it passes between the client and the FTP.
+Therefore data channel is protected while you initiate file transfers between the FTP clients and the FTP.

 This encryption is what’s known as a “secure tunnel.”
 You can make this even stronger by creating an authentication system that requires an SSH key.